Frequently asked questions for educators and exhibitors

 Is JA providing lunch for Exhibitors and Volunteers?

-No, only light snacks and bottled water
+No, only light snacks, coffee, and water

 Where do I park?

-On-street, metered parking or in the RI Convention Center Garage
+On-street metered parking or in the RI Convention Center Garage.

 Will parking be validated?